xXleowXx/gitlab-charts/doc/charts/globals.md

 ### global.ingress.tls.enabled

-When set to false, you disable TLS in Gitlab.
-This is useful for cases in which you cannot use TLS termination of ingresses, like when you have a TLS-terminating proxy before the ingress controller.
-If you want to disable https at all, this should be set to `false` together with [`global.hosts.https`](#https)
+When set to `false`, this disables TLS in Gitlab.
+This is useful for cases in which you cannot use TLS termination of ingresses, such as when you have a TLS-terminating proxy before the ingress controller.
+If you want to disable https completely, this should be set to `false` together with [`global.hosts.https`](#https)

 Defaults to `true`.